Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 The Pro plan is the standard choice for any serious application going into production.
 For a base fee, you get significantly higher limits, daily backups, no project pausing, and the ability to scale your usage as your app grows.

-• Cost: Starts at $25 per project, per month, plus pay-as-you-go usage fees.
+• Cost: Starts at $25 per project, per month (includes $10 in compute credits), plus pay-as-you-go usage fees.

 • Best For: Production applications, small to medium businesses, and startups that have outgrown the free tier.